cjdev/aws-lambda-rds-backup/README.md

 ### Deployment

-In order to deploy code changes to AWS Lambda, we use [aws-lambda-gulp-boilerplate](https://github.com/tombray/aws-lambda-gulp-boilerplate), like so:
+In order to deploy code changes to AWS Lambda, we use [aws-lambda-gulp-boilerplate](https://github.com/tombray/aws-lambda-gulp-boilerplate):

 ```bash
 gulp -l rds-backup